syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Getting-Started.md

 ---
 layout: post
 title: Getting Started | RadialSlider | WindowsForms | Syncfusion
-description: This section describes how to add radial slider control into WindowsForms application
+description: This section describes how to add a radial slider control to a Windows Forms application
 platform: WindowsForms
 control: RadialSlider
 documentation: ug